-It is proposed that the carpark be upgraded and formalized to include disabled carparks and a connection footpath that will link to the main facilities within the park (refer item 2 on page 16).
+It is proposed that the carpark be upgraded and formalized to include disabled carparks both in the existing carpark area and a new road side formalised carpark.
+Connection footpaths will link the disabled carparks to the main facilities within the park (refer item 2 on page 16).